Academic-Year Governor's Schools

 - The Governor’s School at Innovation Park

-Complete list of Academic Year Governor's Schools - with location and contact information (PDF)
+Complete list of Academic Year Governor's Schools-This is a Word document. - with location and contact information

 The Virginia Board of Education must approve proposals for new or expanding Governor's Schools.
 In 1998, the board passed Procedures for Initiating Academic-Year Governor's Schools (PDF) to direct the actions of regional planning groups.
 Each school creates a program tailored to the needs of its students.
 Academic-Year Governor's Schools vary in format.
 While three are full-day programs, fulfilling all requirements students need to graduate, most are part-time programs.
 Students in these schools spend a portion of their day at the Governor's Schools but rely on their high schools to provide other programming required for graduation.
 Students use computers, robotics, and other current technology in laboratory activities; they conduct in-depth research, work with other students to develop special projects and performances, and alongside mentors in business, industry, government, and universities gaining experiences that enhance their understanding of the content as well as contemporary career options.